amenasahmoud/programmer-training/general/lessons/variables/README.md

 >>> print x
 5
 ```
-Note: you can change the vlaue of a variable after you create it:
+Note: you can change the value of a variable after you create it:

 ```
 >>> x = 5